DemandCube/NeverwinterDP/docs/dataflow-development-howto.md

 #########################################################################################################################
 # Launch A Single Dataflow                                                                                              #
 #########################################################################################################################
+#Choose any of the splitter dataflows (or any dataflow json configuration)
+DATAFLOW_DESCRIPTOR_FILE=NeverwinterDP/scribengin/dataflow/log-sample/build/release/dataflow/log-sample/conf/splitter/kafka-to-kafka-log-splitter-dataflow.json

 $SHELL dataflow submit \
   --dfs-app-home /applications/log-sample \
   --dataflow-config $DATAFLOW_DESCRIPTOR_FILE \
   --dataflow-id log-splitter-dataflow-1 --max-run-time 180000
 ````````

-In the log sample program , You can find the log splitter script log-sample/src/app/bin/run-splitter.sh.
+In the [sample code](https://github.com/Nventdata/NeverwinterDP/tree/master/scribengin/dataflow/log-sample) , You can find the log splitter automation script log-sample/src/app/bin/run-splitter.sh.
 The script does:

 1. Upload the dataflow package
-2. Generate the message
+2. Generate messages into Kafka via the log generator app
- * Submit the log generator app
+ * Submit the log generator app to YARN
- * Wait the log generator app to terminate
+ * Wait for the log generator app to terminate
 3. Run the log splitter dataflow
  * Submit the log splitter dataflow
  * Wait for the dataflow termination
  * Print the dataflow splitter info
 4. Run the log message validator
- * Submit the log validator app
+ * Submit the log validator app to YARN
  * Wait for the log validator app terminates.
 5. Print scribengin , registry and dataflow information

 ````````
+#run-splitter.sh
 SHELL=./scribengin/bin/shell.sh

 #########################################################################################################################